ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 It can be interesting to set up the webserver as recommenced for production.

-Those configurations are required if you plan to also simulate the binary files sharing needed by
+Those configurations are required if you plan to also simulate the [binary files sharing needed by clusters](../infrastructure_and_maintenance/clustering/clustering_using_ddev.md#share-binary-files).

 #### Nginx Server Blocks